 The silly season is upon us…

-Santa hats, party buses, free-flowing bubbly, finger food, high heels and party hats, end-of-year toasts, marquees, dance floors…
+Santa suits, party buses, free-flowing bubbly, finger food, high heels and party hats, end-of-year toasts, marquees, dance floors…

 This time of year certainly is a lot of fun.

-- Think about possible things that could go wrong and come up with some ways you can mitigate the risk of them occurring.
-Examples are;
+Think about possible things that could go wrong and come up with some ways you can mitigate the risk of them occurring.

 That’s it from us – have an awesome, fun and safe silly season!